-For years, scientists have warned of an "irreversible tipping point" in the destruction of the Amazon.
-At that point, the world's largest rainforest will no longer generate enough rainfall to keep itself alive.
-Instead, the Amazon will enter a cycle of continuous degradation that will drive billions of carbon tonnes into our atmosphere.
+As a result, scientists warn that the Amazon is reaching an irreversible "tipping point."
+At that point, the rainforest will no longer generate enough rainfall to keep itself alive.
+Instead, the Amazon will enter a cycle of degradation that will drive billions of carbon tonnes into our atmosphere.

-Now, those in the struggle are calling on progressive forces everywhere to join their fight.
-"This is a call for solidarity," Brazil's Articulation of Indigenous People (APIB) and its allies in the PSol wrote in a letter to the Progressive International.
+"This is a call for solidarity," Brazil's Articulation of Indigenous People (APIB) wrote in a letter to the Progressive International.
 "We ask for your support to help us stop this catastrophe."

 Photo: Oregon State University